Wharton Field House: Continental Basketball Association

 Wharton would serve as home to another professional basketball team, as the Quad City Thunder of the CBA played at Wharton Field House from 1987 until 1993.
-In 1993 the Thunder moved to the new MARK of the Quad Cities (now known as the TaxSlayer Center) in downtown Moline.
+In 1993 the Thunder moved to the new MARK of the Quad Cities (now known as Vibrant Arena) in downtown Moline.
 Various future and past NBA players had tenure with the Thunder at Wharton, including Hall of Fame player George Gervin. and Illini great Kenny Battle.
 Local players Brent Carmichael (United Township), Tony Karasek (United Township), Troy Muilenberg (Davenport West), and Blake Wortham (Rock Island) all played for the Thunder during the Wharton era.

 Wharton Field House is the current and longtime home of the Moline Maroons basketball and volleyball teams.
 Moline High School is a member of the Western Big 6 Conference.
 The Moline High School graduation ceremony is held at Wharton Field House.

 Cultural influence

 Wharton Field House and Browning Field were the subject of a 2013 book A Century of Players, Performers, and Pageants: Wharton Field House and Browning Field, Moline, Illinois, by Curtis C. Roseman and Diann Moore.